smartcontractkit/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 ## Prerequisites

-This guide assumes you have a basic understanding of [Chainlink Keepers](https://chain.link/keepers).
+This guide assumes you have a basic understanding of [Chainlink Automation](https://chain.link/keepers).
 If you are new to Keepers, complete the following guides first:

 - Know how to [deploy solidity contracts using Remix and Metamask](/docs/deploy-your-first-contract/)
-- Learn how to make [Keepers-Compatible Contracts](/docs/chainlink-keepers/compatible-contracts/)
+- Learn how to make [Automation-Compatible Contracts](/docs/chainlink-keepers/compatible-contracts/)
 - [Register UpKeep for a Contract](/docs/chainlink-keepers/register-upkeep/)

-Chainlink Keepers are supported on several [networks](../supported-networks).
+Chainlink Automation is supported on several [networks](../supported-networks).

 > 📘 ERC677 Link
 >